-Andrea Hackl is a Ph.D. candidate at American University’s School of Communication.
+Andrea Hackl received her Ph.D. from American University’s School of Communication in 2016.
 Her research interests stand at the intersection of Internet governance and LGBT rights.
-In her dissertation, she examines the repression of LGBT speech and identity expression in the digital public sphere.
+Her dissertation examined the repression of LGBT speech and identity expression in the digital public sphere.
 Together with Prof. DeNardis, Andrea co-authored the article “Internet governance by social media platforms,” published in the journal Telecommunications Policy.
 Previously, Andrea has also served as a research fellow with the LGBT Technology Partnership & Institute where she wrote a White paper on the technology needs of homeless LGBT youth.
 The paper has helped the organization develop a program that provides homeless LGBT youth with free cell phones.
 In her free time, Andrea enjoys live music, reading and traveling.

 Tijana Milosevic is a postdoctoral researcher at the University of Oslo focusing on implications of increasing privatization of digital public sphere for freedom of expression, privacy and culture, especially in the context of youth.
 She examines these issues in her upcoming book for The MIT Press Information Society Series: “Cyberbullying Policies of Social Media Companies” where she asks critical questions about what it takes to pave the way to more dignified relationships among youth but also in society in general.
 Tijana is a member of The EU Kids Online —a network of more than 150 researchers studying youth and digital media in 33 European countries.
 Tijana completed her doctoral dissertation at American University’s School of Communication where she also did research on chilling effects of copyright in the visual arts community and on media coverage of climate change.
 Previously, she examined media coverage of US involvement in the Middle East and US public diplomacy.
 She holds an MA in Media and Public Affairs from The George Washington University (GWU) and has a passion for journalism‑ writing and documentary filmmaking.
 Tijana graduated from GWU’s Documentary Filmmaking Institute and worked at BBC, Radio Free Europe and Columbia Missourian.
 She blogs on the Huffington Post You can find more information at www.tijanamilosevic.org & Twitter @TiMilosevic.

-Tatevik Sargsyan is a doctoral candidate at American University’s School of Communication.
+Tatevik Sargsyan received her Ph.D. from American University’s School of Communication in 2016.
 Her primary research interests revolve around the role of information intermediaries in the global context of free speech and privacy governance.
-Tatevik’s dissertation explores how information intermediaries’ privacy infrastructure evolves in collaboration with and in response to pressure from public interest groups and regulators in the United States and the European Union.
+Tatevik’s dissertation explored how information intermediaries’ privacy infrastructure evolves in collaboration with and in response to pressure from public interest groups and regulators in the United States and the European Union.
 Tatevik’s recent publications include “Data Localization and the Role of Infrastructure for Surveillance, Privacy and Security,” in the International Journal of communication and “The Turn to Infrastructure in Privacy Governance,” in a volume on Internet governance edited by Prof. DeNardis, Derrick L. Cogburn, and others.
 Previously, Tatevik served as a Google Policy Fellow at the Global Network Initiative and taught a number of courses on the social impact of information and communication technologies.
 In 2015, she was awarded a grant by American University to develop and teach a course on digital media and culture.
 As an Annenberg-Oxford Summer Institute alumna Tatevik also writes blogs on Internet policy issues for the Center for Global Communication Studies at the Annenberg School of Communication.